 - Reach: This objective is helpful if your goal is to reach the maximum number of audience members over and over again in little time.
 Consider using this for promoting sales, limited-time offers, etc.

 - Traffic: If your goal is to lead people to your website with no specific action (just to read your blog post instead of purchasing a product) boosted posts are a great option to try.
-Heres how boosted posts work.
+Here’s How To Create a Strong Facebook Marketing Strategy

 - Engagement: This is objective is perfect for getting more people to see your event or like your page.